NecsusECS/Necsus/README.md

 ### Design

-Necsus was born out of the idea that Nim's macros could drastically reduce the boilerplate required for using ECS without adding a heavy DSL layer.
+Necsus was born out of the idea that Nim's macros could drastically reduce the boilerplate required for building an ECS based application, while still being approachable and keeping the cognitive overhead low.

 * Entities are managed on your behalf.
 Under the covers, they're represented as an `int32`
 * Components are regular Nim types.
 Just about any type can be be used as a component.